-Alternative Compassion Services, Inc has a team of trained staff members managing day to day operations.
-The Dispensary Manager, Alicia Schneeberger; Inventory Manager, Tasha Karklin; and Human Resources Coordinator, Ashley Lyne; will train and lead the team of registered dispensary agents in all operational procedures pertaining to their position, such as: security, prevention of diversion, storage of marijuana, transportation of marijuana, inventory protocols, personnel policies, dispensing procedures, record-keeping procedures, maintenance of financial records, diversity plan, plan for obtaining marijuana, and the positive impact plan.
+Alternative Compassion Services, Inc. has a team of trained staff members managing day-to-day operations.
+The Dispensary Manager, Zack Petti; Assistant Dispensary Manager, Maggie Duggan; and Human Resources Manager, Ashley Lyne; will train and lead the team of registered dispensary agents in all operational procedures pertaining to their position, such as: security, prevention of diversion, storage of marijuana, transportation of marijuana, inventory protocols, personnel policies, dispensing procedures, record-keeping procedures, maintenance of financial records, diversity plan, plan for obtaining marijuana, and the positive impact plan.

 - 1. Customer service and competitive dynamics: ACS offers top-notch customer service and exceeds competitors in providing service, products and pricing. - 2.
-Well positioned and visible: ACS's retail location is close to Rt.
-24, Rt.
-44, and Rt.
-104, in addition to being within close proximity to neighboring towns such as Raynham, Taunton, and Middleboro. - 3.
-Ample parking: ACS has 15 available parking spaces in the front, with an available rear lot for overflow. - 4.
+Well positioned and visible: ACS's retail location is close to major highways and state route 3A, in addition to being located off one of the major thoroughfares in and out of Hull.
+ACS's Hull location is the only proposed dispensary in the town of Hull and within surrounding communities. - 3.
+Ample parking: ACS has over 12 available parking spaces in the front for medical patients. - 4.
 Highly trained staff: ACS's staff is well managed, knowledgeable of the products sold and trained to assist patients and customers in the selection of their products. - 5.
 Hours of operation: ACS will be open seven (7) days a week and will abide within the municipality's guidelines of operations from 8am 8pm. - 6.
 Wide range of products: One-Stop shopping philosophy will offer our customers a wide range of products, all made by ACS, and transparently tested by a third-party laboratory.